-Battery Problems On Your iPhone 6 & iPhone 6s?
+iPhone 6 & iPhone 6s Battery Problems?
 Here Is What You Can Do!

-Is your iPhone suddenly turning off, even if it is charged 50% or more?
-Then it is very likely a battery problem.
-According to Apple, iPhone models that has been produced between September and October 2015 are affected in particular.
-After notifications from China piled up that iPhone 6 and 6s models turn off unexpected with no reason, Apple reacted with an official exchange program for the affected iPhone.
+iPhone 6 shuts off with remaining battery?
+Then it is very likely a battery problem appearing in iPhone 6 and iPhone 6s.
+According to Apple, iPhone models that have been produced between September and October 2015 are affected in particular.
+After notifications from China piled up that iPhone 6 and 6s models turn off with no reason, Apple reacted with an official exchange program for the affected iPhones.
 If you are suffering from unexpected shutdowns, you can take the following steps.

 After Apple’s competitor – Samsung – attracted attention with the exploding batteries of the Galaxy Note 7, the iPhone producer is struggling with battery problems as well.
 Even though it is not as dangerous as the Samsung smartphones, it is just as annoying.
 Lately, iPhone 6 and 6s owner repeatedly complained about devices that turn off unexpectedly, even with sufficient battery.
 Apple reacted to the problems with an official worldwide exchange program and created an additional Support page for affected customers.
 According to Apple only a few Handsets of the production period September till October 2015 are affected.
 It can be excluded that there is a safety risk related the faulty batteries.